This post may contain affiliate links. Please see my disclosure policy for details.

 Jock worked for the Edinburgh City Police as a nightwatchman.
 Bobby remained loyal at his side for years and always joined him on his watch.

 One fateful day in 1858, the town found that Auld Jock had died of Tuberculosis and he was buried at Greyfriars Kirkyard.

-Even in death, he wouldn’t leave his masters side
+Even in death, Bobby wouldn’t leave his master’s side

 Bobby led the funeral procession to his grave and the caretakers kept trying to send him away.

 But, the little terrier kept returning to be by his master’s side in the graveyard.
 No matter what the weather, he would be there.

 Eventually, the caretaker stopped trying to shoo him away and Bobby’s loyalty to his master ended up melting the hearts of the local residents.